Mclouis0557/alx-low_level_programming/0x0C-more_malloc_free/README.md

-#More Malloc, Free: \n ##Task done for the Dynamic Memory Allocation tasks
+More Malloc, Free.
+Task done for the Dynamic Memory Allocation tasks